 Common Name: Spiny Saltbush

-Rhagodia spinescens is a Evergreen Shrub up to 0.50 metres tall.
+Rhagodia spinescens is an evergreen shrub that can grow up to 0.50 metres tall.

 It has edible uses.